redpesk-labs/red-pak/QA/REDPAK.OVE.md

 that *REDNODE*.

-In its implementation, *REDWRAP* uses the software component *bubblewrap* whose binary is named *bwrap*.
+In its implementation, *REDWRAP* uses the software component *bubblewrap* (whose binary is named *bwrap*) and the library *cyaml*.

-## Main use case
+## Main use cases

-*REDPAK* is primarily intended to reenforce the security offered by redpesk framework by strictly controlling execution environment of applications.
+*REDPAK* is primarily intended to reenforce the security offered by redpesk framework by more strictly controlling execution environment of applications.

 This allows to run untrusted or poorly trusted applications